jordinkolman/rss-to-notion/README.md

 ```

 ## Heads-up: first run volume
 On the first run, the workflow ingests **all items currently exposed by each feed** (often 10–50 per feed, sometimes more).
-Expect a burst of pages the first time; later runs only pick up new items (or, if you’ve configured “today only,” just today’s).
+Expect a burst of pages the first time; later runs only pick up new items (unless you modify state tracking as described below).

 ## Deletions stay deleted (`state.json`)
 This repo keeps a tiny `state.json` so items you’ve already imported **won’t be recreated** if you delete their page in Notion.
 You normally don’t need to touch this file.

+This state file is automatically created and updated on a new `state` branch (this was done to keep my personal feed state separate from the template)

 **Want a deleted item to come back next run?**